RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 ### Task: Enhance cart page information and display, and fix React warnings.

 ### Details:
 - **Objective:** Display more design information (description, category), show subtotal, hide shipping cost on the `/carrito` page, and resolve the "unique key prop" warning in `CartComponent.jsx` and "Cannot read properties of undefined (reading 'toFixed')" in `CartItem.jsx`, and ensure full design details are rendered after quantity updates.
+Implement client-side quantity and subtotal updates with debouncing for server synchronization.

 ### Actions Taken:
 1.  **Modified `src/components/common/CartComponent.jsx`:** Removed shipping cost display and adjusted total calculation to only include subtotal.